 Humanitarian Crisis in Gaza: How To Help

-Families in Gaza are facing intense conflict and a widespread humanitarian emergency that has killed tens of thousands and forcibly displaced nearly the entire population.
+Families in Gaza are facing a widespread humanitarian emergency that has killed tens of thousands and forcibly displaced nearly the entire population.
 Learn how you can help.

-Nearly 2 million people in Gaza have been displaced after Israel declared war on the Hamas militant group in retaliation for the deadly attacks that occurred in Israel on October 7, 2023.
-The ongoing conflict has caused a severe lack of food, water, medicines, medical supplies, and fuel inside Gaza, leading to what the United Nations has described as a “humanitarian tragedy” that is creating a dire emergency for civilians.
+More than 44,000 were killed and 2 million displaced after Israel declared war on the Hamas militant group in retaliation for the deadly attacks that occurred in Israel on October 7, 2023.
+The conflict has caused a severe lack of food, water, medicines, medical supplies, and fuel inside Gaza, leading to what the United Nations has described as a “humanitarian tragedy.”

 Parents are overwhelmed by the threats facing their children, from hunger and violence to the spread of infectious diseases like polio and cholera.
 Project HOPE’s health workers are helping families survive by providing wound care, administering vaccines, preventing malnutrition, and caring for pregnant women and newborns.